Pop psychology sells well.

 SPE serves as a cautionary tale of what might happen to any of us if we underestimate the extent to which the power of social roles and external pressures can influence our actions.

-And with that, I fully agree.
+And with that, I agree.

 To be the wonderful human beings that we can all be, we must all also learn about our darkest drives and channel them into something positive.